mobizt/Firebase-ESP-Client/README.md

 ## Features

-* Supports most Arduino devices (except for AVR)
+* Supports most Arduino devices (except for AVR) with or without external neywork module.

+* Supports most Firebase Services included Google Cloud Storage.

-* Supports external Heap via SRAM/PSRAM in ESP8266 and ESP32.
+* Supports external Heap using SRAM/PSRAM in ESP8266 and ESP32.

 * TinyGSMClient and Ethernet Client integration.

 * Faster server reconnection with SSL Session Resumption.

-* Supports external network module.

-* Supports Firebase Realtime database.

-* Supports Cloud Firestore database.

-* Supports Firebase Storage.

-* Supports Google Cloud Storage.

-* Supports Firebase Cloud Messaging.

-* Supports Test Mode (No Auth).
+* Supports Authentications and Test Mode (No Auth for some services).

-* Supports Firmware OTA updates via RTDB, Firebase Storage and Google Cloud Storage.
+* Supports Firmware OTA updates.

-* Supports Cloud Functions for Firebase.

 ## Supported Devices.